Road tripping around the world

 Nurburgring by BMW Race Car - Germany

 If you’re passionate about beautiful cars and high speed rides, you’ve no doubt heard of the famous Nurburgring in Germany, the longest permanent race track in the world.
 Maybe you’ve heard that it’s over 20km long and has over 300m of elevation throughout the circuit, or that it’s so large there’s often rain in one section and sun in another.
-Just so you’re aware, you’re not covered for motorsports under the TravelCare policy, so it may be safer to err on the side of caution and be a spectator rather than a participant!
+Just so you’re aware, you’re not covered for motorsports under our travel insurance policies, so it may be safer to err on the side of caution and be a spectator rather than a participant!

 If you’re keen on covering another highlight while in Germany, you could also drive through the famous “Schwarzwald” or Black Forest.
 Driving on the beautiful winding forest roads past picturesque gothic towns is like something from a fairy tale.
 Don’t forget to stop in at Triberg and have a piece of the famous Black Forest Gateau while you’re there!